Bluff City principal to fill supervisor position in Sullivan County Schools

 Director of Schools David Cox said in the statement that Cathy Nester will step into the new position after working roughly a decade as principal of Bluff City Elementary School.

 Nester has also worked as the school district’s elementary mathematics specialist and taught at Holston Elementary.
-She said in the statement that she’s worked for Sullivan County Schools for 25 years and started out as a bus driver.
+She said she’s worked for Sullivan County Schools for 25 years and started out as a bus driver.

 “Today, I am humbled and honored to begin a new opportunity, serving our schools and community in an area I believe has tremendous influence on the future of our students, curriculum and instruction,” Nester said.